ffrappo/screenshot-to-daisyUI/README.md

 yarn dev
 ```

-Open http://localhost:5173 to use the app.
+Open `http://localhost:5173` to use the app.

-If you prefer to run the backend on a different port, update VITE_WS_BACKEND_URL in `frontend/.env.local`
+If you prefer to run the backend on a different port, update VITE_WS_BACKEND_URL in `frontend/.env.local` (this is not really working, need to inspect).

 For debugging purposes, if you don't want to waste GPT4-Vision credits, you can run the backend in mock mode (which streams a pre-recorded response):